What is Interactive Fiction?

 map.

-just as likely to be a section of path through a forest, or one corner of a large
+sense is just as likely to be a section of path through a forest, or one corner of a

-town square, or a section of meadow-bank overlooking a lake.
-Conceptually, a room is
+large town square, or a section of meadow-bank overlooking a lake.
+Conceptually, a

 character.
 The notional size of a room can vary greatly, but is assumed that, with

-IF convention is that, with one exception to be dealt with below, the movement of
+convention is that, with one exception to be dealt with below, the movement of the

-the characters and objects within a room is not normally modelled.
-It may be that I
+characters and objects within a room is not normally modelled.
+It may be that I would

-would in fact have to cross a large study to take a book off the shelf, but this
+in fact have to cross a large study to take a book off the shelf, but this detail is

-detail is generally ignored in IF; it is assumed that the PC (and any NPCs) will
+generally ignored in IF; it is assumed that the PC (and any NPCs) will move around

-move around within a room as necessary without being explicitly commanded to, and
+within a room as necessary without being explicitly commanded to, and such internal

-such internal movements will not normally be reported, unless the game author
+movements will not normally be reported, unless the game author explicitly wishes to

 It is perfectly possible for a complete work of IF to take place within a single

-for the PC (and possibly the NPCs as well) to move around between them.
-By far the
+the PC (and possibly the NPCs as well) to move around between them.
+By far the most

 carries an infallible compass in his or her head; experience has shown that in